Shankara (1991 film)

 Shankara is a 1991 Indian Bollywood film directed by Sudarshan Nag and produced by D. Tann.
 It stars Sunny Deol and Neelam.

-It is loosely based on Shibu Mitra's Bengali film Badnam (1990) starring Prosenjit Chatterjee and Neelam, along with Sunny Deol in a guest appearance.

 Plot

 The plot begins when a wealthy matriarch, Rani Maa, who is facing threats from her enemies, hires Shankar to protect her daughter, Seema.
 To deter their adversaries, Rani Maa publicly announces that Shankar is betrothed to Seema—an arrangement that is purely a ruse.

 However, Shankara is unknowingly drawn into a complex web of conspiracies.
 He soon realizes that the true threats are not just external (such as the dacoit Kehar Singh), but are being orchestrated from within the mansion by two manipulative and greedy household figures: Diwan and Munshi.
 These conniving men, along with Munshi's nephew Popatlal who also desires to marry Seema, are greatly disturbed by Rani Maa's decision and have their own sinister motives to gain control of the wealth.

 As Shankara spends more time with Seema, the pretense of their engagement evolves into a genuine and passionate romance.
 This new development further complicates the perpetrators' carefully laid plans.
 The tension culminates in a dramatic confrontation during the supposed fake wedding ceremony, where Kehar Singh and his men attack the haveli.
 Shankara must fight not only to protect Seema from physical harm but also to expose the true intentions of the internal conspirators and bring them all to justice.